shinsenter/defer.js/docs/index.md

 ## Support my activities

-If you like this repository, please [become a stargazer](https://code.shin.company/defer.js/stargazers) on my Github or join Gitter to follow further updates.
+If you like this repository, please [become a stargazer](https://code.shin.company/defer.js/stargazers) on my GitHub or join Gitter to follow further updates.

 I also love to have your help, please consider [buying me a coffee](https://www.paypal.me/shinsenter), or sponsoring my work so I can create more helpful pieces of stuff 😉.